Health placement unit FAQs

 If further checks are needed due to partial compliance, this will be noted in the verification comments on your documents.
 The HPU may need to work with your Course Coordinator and placement provider to confirm whether your current compliance status can be supported

-Please note that from 2026 the Uniform policies will be changing, students will no longer be able to wear the UniSA or University of Adelaide branded uniforms past 2025.
-Adelaide University has a plan for replacing uniforms for continuing students.
+Uniform policies changed in 2026.
+Students can no longer wear UniSA or University of Adelaide branded uniforms.
+Adelaide University will provide replacement uniforms for continuing students.

-Further information can be found on the Rural Placements page.
+Further information can be found on the Rural placements in health page.

 Placements outside South Australia can be difficult to secure due to high demand from local education providers.
 You should be prepared to undertake your placement within South Australia.